phue/rna_seq_kallisto1/readme.md

 The text files you need to edit are the following:

 * info.tab : information about the samples
-* contrasts.tab : defining the contrasts you want to test
+* contrasts.tab : defining the contrasts you want to test (can be skipped if you don't want to do pair-wise experiments)

 ### info.tab